-There are a lot of things that I spend my money on that I guess I could live without, but I really enjoy having them (and I don’t mind spending money on them).
-I’m sure we all have specific items or events that we don’t mind spending money on.
+There are a lot of things I spend my money on that I guess I could live without, but I really enjoy having them (and I don’t mind spending money on them).
+I’m sure we all have specific items or events that we don’t mind spending money on too.

 I honestly don’t think I have a lot of splurges.
-I don’t spend as much money on clothes that I used to, and I carefully watch what I spend, but still have fun.
+I don’t spend as much money on clothes as I used to, and I carefully watch what I spend on, and I still have fun.

 I recently told some of you about a comment/e-mail I recently received.
 This person told me that I am frivolously wasting my money and that I should be eating cheaply (they said I should be eating Ramen for most of my meals) and not going out or hanging out with friends until my student loans and mortgage are gone.